Cblue19/Casaus-Portfolio/Part1.md

   This data is from the U.S. Census Bureau and contains data from a survey designed to assess level of household security at the national level.
 I plan to use this data to highlight the degree in which food insecurity is experienced among children.

 ## Method and Medium
   For my final project, I plan to utilize Shorthand.
+Similar to the demo presented in class, I plan to use pictures during the sections in which I want to provide context and describe the issue of childhood food insecurity or federally funded child nutrition programs.
+Data visualizations will be used in between the content sections to reinforce the ideas introduced in the content sections.

 [Home Page]( https://cblue19.github.io/Casaus-Portfolio/)